eflautt/ga-data-science/lessons/lesson-03/readme.md

 ## Introduction: Is this normal?
 (10 mins)
 A normal distribution is a key assumption to many models we will later be using.
 But what is _normal_?

-The graph of the normal distribution depends on two factors - the mean and the standard deviation.
+The graph of the normal distribution depends on two factors - _the mean and the standard deviation_.
 The mean of the distribution determines the location of the center of the graph, and the standard deviation determines the height of the graph.
 When the standard deviation is large, the curve is short and wide; when the standard deviation is small, the curve is tall and narrow.
 All normal distributions look like a symmetric, bell-shaped curve.

-Two metrics are commonly used to describe your distribution: skewness and kurtosis.
+Two metrics are commonly used to describe your distribution: _skewness and kurtosis_.

 **Skewness**
 In probability theory and statistics, skewness is a measure of the asymmetry of the probability distribution of a real-valued random variable about its mean.
 The skewness value can be positive or negative, or even undefined.